noelherrick/phaxio-java/CALLBACKS.md

 # Writing callbacks (webhooks)

-Phaxio can send you a message via callback (or webhook) every time you send or recieve a fax.
+com.phaxio.Phaxio can send you a message via callback (or webhook) every time you send or recieve a fax.
 Writing a callback is the way you get notified you have a new fax sent to one of your numbers.
 Using Web API, it's simple to write a callback.
 Checkout the phaxio-java-callback-example repository for a full implementation.